durgaprasadbukka/ABOUT/README.md

 ---
 ## 💼 About Me
 I'm a passionate health informatics graduate with a strong foundation in data analytics, clinical data research, and machine learning.
-I bring together medical knowledge and technical skills to build data-driven solutions for healthcare challenges — from improving clinical decision-making to tackling chronic disease management.
+I bring together medical knowledge and technical skills to build data-driven solutions for healthcare challenges — from improving clinical decision-making to tackling complex, data-centric problems across patient care, quality improvement, and health system performance.

 ---